 Keywords and Applicant Tracking Systems

-Many companies now use applicant tracking systems (ATS) to simplify the hiring process.
+Many companies now give applicant tracking systems (ATS) the responsibility of checking your application first to simplify the hiring process.

 ATS software automatically scans your resume and cover letter for particular keywords.
-If your resume is missing those keywords, your application gets disqualified before a hiring manager even sets eyes on it.
+If your resume is missing those keywords, your application gets filtered out before a hiring manager even sets eyes on it.

 So how do you determine which resume keywords you need to include?
 Easy — just look at the job posting.

-Usually, a job advertisement directly mentions the skills required for the position under “requirements” or “qualifications,” as well as extra expertise the employer wants (but doesn’t require) you to have.
+Usually, a job advertisement directly mentions the skills required for the position under “requirements” or “qualifications,” as well as anything extra — such as expertise — that the employer values (but doesn’t require).

 Additionally, many job listings pepper keywords throughout the “responsibilities” section.